Dateline:Dec1, 2022

 The trip, planned for 1879, was postponed a year because Hayes had to call Congress back into session to complete its appropriation of funding for the military and other agencies.

 Hayes and party finally went west in September, 1880, and, although the Great Western Tour is not greatly noted in popular history, the record has soaked up a respectable spillage of ink about the outbound trip and west-coast excursions to Washington and Oregon.
-The homeward trip went by the southern route through Arizona and New Mexico, and this extraordinary travel gets only a few perfunctory paragraphs in most accounts.
+The homeward trip went by the southern route through Arizona and New Mexico, and this extraordinary travel gets only a few vague paragraphs in most accounts.

 Recall at the time there were only three states on the west coast, California, Oregon and Nevada.
 Newspapers and historical accounts note the fanfare and crowd turnout at these places, as well as the general lawlessness of the new states.
 General Sherman is reported to have ridden "shotgun" on the president's stagecoach going through Oregon to discourage an attack by the notorious Black Bart.